neondatabase/website/content/docs/guides/partner-billing.md

 - `branch_logical_size_limit` (MiB)
 - `branch_logical_size_limit_bytes`(Bytes)

 These limits are not directly configurable.
 The Free Plan branch size limit is 512 MiB (0.5 GiB).
-The Launch and Scale plans support any data size but have a "failsafe" logical data size limit of 200 GiB to prevent runaway branch size growth due to possible issues with your application.
+The Launch, Scale, and Business plans support any data size but have a "failsafe" logical data size limit of 200 GiB to prevent runaway branch size growth due to possible issues with your application.
 If you require larger limits, you can [request large database support](https://console.neon.tech/app/projects?modal=request_large_db).

 The Neon Free Plan logical data size limit is approximately 512 MiB:

 - `branch_logical_size_limit`: 512
 - `branch_logical_size_limit_bytes`: 536870912

-The Neon Launch and Scale plan failsafe limit is 200 GiB:
+The Neon Launch, Scale, and Business plan failsafe limit is 200 GiB:

 - `branch_logical_size_limit`: 204800
 - `branch_logical_size_limit_bytes`: 214748364800